nzakas/understandinges6/manuscript/06-Symbols.md

 ### The Symbol.hasInstance Property

 Every function has a `Symbol.hasInstance` method that determines whether or not a given object is an instance of that function.
-The method is defined on `Function.prototype` so that all functions inherit the default behavior for the `instanceof` property.
-The `Symbol.hasInstance` property itself is defined as nonwritable and nonconfigurable as well as nonenumerable, to ensure it doesn't get overwritten by mistake.
+The method is defined on `Function.prototype` so that all functions inherit the default behavior for the `instanceof` property and the method is nonwritable and nonconfigurable as well as nonenumerable, to ensure it doesn't get overwritten by mistake.

 The `Symbol.hasInstance` method accepts a single argument: the value to check.
 It returns true if the value passed is an instance of the function.
 To understand how `Symbol.hasInstance` works, consider the following code: